oracle-livelabs/database/json-duality/1-create-schema/create-schema.md

     </copy>
     ```

-You should see the following-
+   You should see the following:

    ![Showing the select from course](images/lab010108b.png " ")